pau1ie/Booklet/documents/user/terms.rst

 Trim line indicator.

-Registration marker
+Registration mark
 -----------------------

-A **Registration marker** is added to check the registration of color printing of printing machine.
+A **Registration mark** is added to check the registration of color printing of printing machine.
 Its color looks like the normal black color (CMYK(0, 0, 0, 1)) but
 actually, it is a special color called